kenetec/avas/PROPOSAL.md

 <!-- Write your proposal here!
 Make sure to use properly-formatted Markdown! -->
-# Audio Visualizer and Sound Board
+# Music Maker/Visualizer

-For my final project, I will create an interface for the user to map different sounds to the keyboard and when a mapped key is pressed, it plays the audio and creates interesting visuals on the screen.
+For my final project, I will create an interface for the user to place notes on a gui, which when played, creates interesting visuals on the screen.
 The user will be able to create full length songs with multiple channels mixing and be able save and replay these runs.